UniUGG: Unified 3D Understanding and Generation via Geometric-Semantic Encoding: Methodology

 \textbf{Latent token learning} Directly generating high-dimensional representations is costly and unstable.
 To address this, we design and pretrain the Spatial-VAE with an encoder-decoder architecture to compress visual representations into a compact latent space, enabling efficient generation, shown in Fig.~\ref{fig:gen} (a).
 Given an image pair $\mathcal{I}^i, \mathcal{I}^j$, our pretrained vision encoder extracts visual representations $\mathcal{Z}^{i}, \mathcal{Z}^{j} \in \mathbb{R}^{N_{h} \times N_{w} \times d}$, which are encoded into 4-dimensional latent tokens $\mathcal{T}^{i}, \mathcal{T}^{j} \in \mathbb{R}^{L_{h} \times L_{w} \times 4}$ and then reconstructed back to $\bar{\mathcal{Z}}^i, \bar{\mathcal{Z}}^j$.

 The Spatial-VAE optimization is guided by three loss terms: \textbf{(i)} Reconstruction loss $\mathcal{L}_{\text{mse}} = \left\| \bar{\mathcal{Z}}^{i} - \mathcal{Z}^{i} \right\|^2$. \textbf{(ii)} KL loss $\mathcal{L}_{\text{KL}} = D_{\text{KL}}(q(\mathcal{T}^{i} \,|\, \mathcal{Z}^{i}) \parallel p(\mathcal{T}^{i})) + D_{\text{KL}}(q(\mathcal{T}^{j} \,|\, \mathcal{Z}^{j}) \parallel p(\mathcal{T}^{j}))$, where $D_{\text{KL}}$ denotes the Kullback-Leibler divergence for latent distribution regularization. \textbf{(iii)} Spatial loss $\mathcal{L}_{\text{s}}$, defined in Eq.~\ref{eq:spatial}.
 Due to discrepancies between reconstructed and original representations, the pretrained spatial decoder may struggle to deal with the reconstructed representation.
 To address this and further guide compression, we feed the reconstructed representations into the spatial decoder and fine-tune it jointly with the Spatial-VAE in an end-to-end manner.
-The overall latent token learning loss $\mathcal{L}_{\text{vae}} = \mathcal{L}_{\text{s}} + \mathcal{L}_{\text{mse}} + \gamma \mathcal{L}_{\text{kl}},$ where $\gamma$ is the weight for the KL loss term.
+The overall latent token learning loss $\mathcal{L}_{\text{vae}} = \mathcal{L}_{\text{s}} + \mathcal{L}_{\text{mse}} + \gamma \mathcal{L}_{\text{KL}},$ where $\gamma$ is the weight for the KL loss term.

-\textbf{Spatial generation learning} As shown in Fig.\ref{fig:gen_infer}, with the pretrained VAE, the 3D generation can be modeled as generating the latent token conditioned on a reference image and a view transformation.
+\textbf{Spatial generation learning} As shown in Fig.~\ref{fig:gen} (b), with the pretrained Spatial-VAE, the 3D generation can be modeled as generating the latent token conditioned on a reference image and a view transformation.
 This latent token is then decoded into the visual representation of the target-view using the VAE decoder.
 Subsequently, the 3D scene is decoded by the fine-tuned spatial decoder to the visual representations from both the reference and target views.
-Therefore, spatial generation learning is naturally the process of conditional noise prediction on the noisy latent token, illustrated in Fig.\ref{fig:gen} (b).
+Therefore, spatial generation learning is naturally the process of conditional noise prediction on the noisy latent token.